Pirionfr/docker-sabnzbd-openvpn/README.md

 #### Use docker env file
 Another way is to use a docker env file where you can easily store all your env variables and maintain multiple configurations for different providers.
-In the GitHub repository there is a provided DockerEnv file with all the current transmission and openvpn environment variables.
+In the GitHub repository there is a provided DockerEnv file with all the current sabnzbd and openvpn environment variables.
 You can use this to create local configurations by filling in the details and removing the # of the ones you want to use.

 Please note that if you pass in env. variables on the command line these will override the ones in the env file.